IvanBuccella/parallel-schelling-s-model-of-segregation/README.md

 ### The `optimize_agents` function

+The `optimize_agents` function code, used in every `SLAVE` processor, is shown below; it receives in input a `SLAVE` processor's grid including the offset rows received from the `MASTER` processor.

+The function iterates all the rows and cols of the `SLAVE` processor's grid where the agents have to be satisfied (_so, not including the offset rows_), and uses the offset rows received from the `MASTER` processor for verifying (_using the `is_satisfied` function_) the satisfaction on an agent.

+At every iteration, the function decides to randomly move an agent to another location of the `SLAVE` processor's grid (_not including the offset rows_) if the agent located in the cell `[i + start_row][j + start_column]` is not satisfied.

 ```c=
 void optimize_agents(int rank, int workers, int **grid, char *agents, int start_row, int start_column, int num_rows, int num_cols) {
     if (!has_free_cells(grid, start_row, start_column, num_rows, num_cols)) {